dilawar/PlotDigitizer/README.md

 ## Using in batch mode

 You can pass the coordinates of points in the image at the command prompt.
-This allows to run in the batch mode without any need for the user to click on the image.
+This allows it to run in batch mode without any need for the user to click on the image.

 ```bash